 Secure Boot V2¶

-The references in this document are related to Secure Boot V2, the preferred scheme from ESP32-ECO3 onwards and in ESP32-S2.
+The references in this document are related to Secure Boot V2, the preferred scheme from ESP32 ECO3 onwards, in ESP32-S2, and from ESP32-C3 ECO3 onwards.

 Secure Boot V2 uses RSA based app and bootloader verification.
 This document can also be referred for signing apps with the RSA scheme without signing the bootloader.

 Secure Boot protects a device from running unsigned code (verification at time of load).
-A new RSA based secure boot verification scheme (Secure Boot V2) has been introduced for ESP32-S2 and ESP32 ECO3 onwards.
+A new RSA based secure boot verification scheme (Secure Boot V2) has been introduced for ESP32-S2, ESP32-C3 ECO3 onwards, and ESP32 ECO3 onwards.

 The software bootloader’s RSA-PSS signature is verified by the Mask ROM and it is executed post successful verification.